Ebedthan/aebou_blog/content/blog/beginR.md

 ---
 date: 2017-12-19
 slug: "BeginR_Follow"
-title: "BeginR: Follow and engage with the community"
+title: "BeginR : Follow and engage with the community"
 tags: [rstats]
 ---

 First of all begining with R (so we can said that you are a beginR) you will be fueled by many tutorial on the web just by googling first time.
 But i clearly want to recommand firslty to have an [**twitter**](https://twitter.com) account and to follow and engage with the community.
+Lists below reflects only my littel knowledge and experience and also my point of view.

 ### People to follow on twitter